Hollenbeck Bike Lanes

 WILL EMERGENCY VEHICLES BE ABLE TO GET THROUGH?

 Yes, emergency vehicles will be able to get through.
-Alternative 1 will actually improve emergency response times by ensuring that a parked car will never be in the way of a car that needs to pull over to let an emergency vehicle pass.
+Option 1 will actually improve emergency response times by ensuring that a parked car will never be in the way of a car that needs to pull over to let an emergency vehicle pass.
 In contrast, parked cars in the current condition hamper the passage of emergency vehicles.

-WILL ALTERNATIVE 1 CAUSE MORE TRAFFIC CONGESTION?
+WILL OPTION 1 CAUSE MORE TRAFFIC CONGESTION?

 -

-Alternative 1 does not change the number of car lanes, so Hollenbeck's car capacity remains unchanged.
+Option 1 does not change the number of car lanes, so Hollenbeck's car capacity remains unchanged.

 -

 Currently, car traffic slows to the speed of a bicycle whenever a cyclist is forced into the travel lane by a parked car.
-With Alternative 1, drivers are separated from cyclists so cars do not bunch up behind cyclists.
+With Option 1, drivers are separated from cyclists so cars do not bunch up behind cyclists.

 -